Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

 Sixth form: Excellent.
-Attainment is above average, progress is excellent and destinations at 18 (allowing for attainment) are excellent.
+Attainment is about average, progress is excellent and destinations at 18 (allowing for attainment) are excellent.

 Destinations: Above average.
 The proportion of students going on to education or training at 16 is quite low, while at 18 (allowing for attainment) it is very high.
 Show details

-Attainment: Below average.
-Up to age 16 it is below average, while at ages 16-18 it is above average.
+Attainment: About average.
+Up to age 16 it is below average, while at ages 16-18 it is about average.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

 Representation: Slightly out of balance.
 The socio-economic mix is in balance with the local community, while ethnic representation is out of balance with the local community.
 Show details